-What are the types of injuries I can claim Workers Comp for?
+What are the types of injuries I can claim Workers Compensation for?

 As an employee, you have the right to a safe working environment.